ThomasMPorter/Blog/src/content/post/encarta-on-dosbox.md

     cputype=pentium_slow
     ```

-    As noted in the original guide (and test by me), not setting this make Windows 95 go crazy graphically (the cursor becomes a black box, for instance).
+    As noted in the original guide (and tested by me), not setting this makes Windows 95 go crazy graphically (the cursor becomes a black box, for instance).

 1. Don't forget to save!